ALSETLab/S3DKAmbientModeEstimator/CSVReader.md

 *This program will not run if an error is input into the program or if an error occurs from Read Delimited Spreadsheet.vi.*

-*Also note that this differs from the operation in Version 2.0, where its version of Format CSV operates on one row per occurrence.
-In
-Main.vi Version 1.1, if the CSV option is selected, Format CSV will run one time and the data will be retained for the rest of the run of
+*Also note that this differs from the operation in Version 2.0, where its version of the CSV Reader (there entitled Format CSV) operates on one row per occurrence.
+In Main.vi Version 1.1, if the CSV option is selected, CSV Reader.vi will run one time and the data will be retained for the rest of the run of Main.vi (v1.1).*
-Main.vi (v1.1).*